What’s the best foundation for pale skin?

 I’ve tried many different brands in a bid to find the best foundation for pale skin, and the list that follows features just a few of the ones I’ve tried.
 Needless to say, these are just the products I’ve used myself, so the list is far from exhaustive, and I’m hoping some of you will help add to it by leaving your own suggestions in the comments.
 Before I start, I’m also just going to go ahead and state the obvious: that not all pale skin is pale is pale in exactly the same way, so what works for me may not work for you, and vice versa.

-For reference, my skin is pale and freckled, with pinkish undertones.
+For reference, I have combination skin which is pale and freckled, with pinkish undertones.
 In MAC terms, I’ wear NW10, which isn’t quite perfect, but close.
 Here are a few of the foundations I use, or have used, instead, starting off with my current favourites:

 I had really high hopes of this, having loved my previous Bobbi Brown foundation in this shade.
 Unfortunately, however, this “Alabaster” is much darker than the previous version, and I found it very yellow.
 It also has a dewy finish which didn’t work well with my skin: I looked like an oil slick every time I wore it!
-Full review here.
+[Read my review]

 I was really excited when MAC announced they’d be releasing their popular Studio Fix Foundation in NW10 (and NC10), which is a shade lighter than their previous palest shade.
 NW15.
 NW15 was too dark for me, and while NW10 isn’t a perfect match, still being a little darker than I’d like, it’s definitely an improvement, and it makes a good day-to-day foundation.
-Read my full review here.
+[Read my review]

-Anyway!
-Enough about me!
-I know there are plenty of pale skinned people out there, so tell me: which are your favourite pale foundations?
+So tell me, then: which are your favourite pale foundations?
 What’s the best foundation for pale skin?